${headerImage__alt}

 Bachelor of Arts

-With an elementary education major, you’ll gain the skills to excel as an elementary school teacher and serve future generations of students.
+With an elementary education major, you’ll gain the skills to excel in a meaningful career supporting K-6 students as an elementary school teacher.

 A professor stands smiling while interacting with a student during a classroom session at Bethel University.